 Assessment data regarding M.A. thesis defenses, M.A. portfolio projects, Ph.D. candidacy exams, and Ph.D. dissertation defenses are collected and analyzed throughout the year as the exams, portfolio projects, and defenses are scheduled.
-Data regarding M.A. and Ph.D. students' conference presentations and journal publications are collected and analyzed at the end of each year, as is information about the placement of graduating students into jobs and new degree programs.
+Data regarding M.A. and Ph.D. students' conference presentations and journal publications are collected and analyzed regularly, as is information about the placement of graduating students into jobs and new degree programs.

 At the end of each year, an academic review report is also generated for, and sent to, each student.
-Additionally, in conjunction with university assessment efforts, an external committee evaluates the M.A. and Ph.D. programs every five years.
+Additionally, in conjunction with university assessment efforts, an external committee evaluates the M.A. and Ph.D. programs every seven years.